dnlzrgz/lazyfeed/README.md

 - Configuration options.
 - Docker support.
 - Filtering.
-- The ability to mark posts as favorites.
 - Themes.
 - Viewing posts directly within the terminal, without needing to open a browser.